christophergarthwood/appdevstig_docs/Template_008_DeploymentStandard.md

 5. Using the "setenv" script.

 Apart from CATALINA_HOME and CATALINA_BASE, all environment variables can be specified in the "setenv" script.
 The script is placed either into CATALINA_BASE/bin or into CATALINA_HOME/bin directory and is named setenv.bat (on Windows) or setenv.sh (on *nix).
-The file has to be readable.
-By default the setenv script file is absent.
+The file must be readable.
+By default, the setenv script file is absent.
 If the script file is present both in CATALINA_BASE and in CATALINA_HOME, the one in CATALINA_BASE is preferred.

 On *nix, $CATALINA_BASE/bin/setenv.sh: